kx0101/kx0101/README.md

 ### Hi there 👋 I'm Elijah (or Elias)

-- Passion for systems programming, web development, and tooling.
+- Passion for systems programming, web development, and tooling
 - I LOOOOOOOOOOOOOOOOOVE building tools!!!
 - Trying to become a more active open source contributor!